tylerharter/cs320/f20/p1/README.md

 ```

 Replace `NETID` with your Net ID (usually the part before "@wisc.edu"
 in your student email address).
-Everybody submits individually this
-semester, so partner must be "none" (do not list group members you
-collorated with on the group part as partners).

 If you worked with with a partner, there should only be one submission
 between you (please don't both submit), and make sure that `submitter`